My relationship with Raleigh began on Mother’s Day in 1961 when I was eight years old and continued for eleven blessed years.

 The tiny bathroom was directly off the kitchen to the left and lined up with a long narrow hallway that ran from the bathroom all along the length of the entire apartment and ended up at a dark, steep and narrow stairwell that led down twenty steps or so to the front door.
 We never used that door, because it was padlocked—sealed shut and unusable.
 So the only way in and out of the apartment was to climb the several rows of steep stairs in the back of the house and enter through the kitchen.
 Only one way in, and one way out.
 A real fire trap.

-I would spend enormous amounts of time by myself in that apartment.
-I would slowly trudge toward home after school every weekday.
-Then I would reluctantly and cautiously climb the stairs upon stairs in the back of the tenement and hole myself up in the kitchen and try to keep busy until my mother came home for supper (as we called dinner back then).
+Every day after school I would slowly trudge home.
+Then I would anxiously climb the stairs upon stairs in the back of the building and hole myself up in the kitchen until my mother came home.

 And in the winter when the sun would set super early, I was a bundle of nerves—tense and agitated.
 Because scary things inevitably came out when it got dark in that crummy apartment on Huron Street.

-I would continuously and frantically check the clock in the kitchen, occasionally sprinting from one end of the apartment to the other, to press my face and hands against my grandmother’s bedroom window in the hopes of catching a glimpse of my mother arriving home.
+I would continuously and frantically check the clock in the kitchen as it got closer to the 6:15 mark while sprinting from one end of the apartment to the other, to press my face and hands against my grandmother’s bedroom window in the hopes of catching a glimpse of my mother arriving home.

 I would rock myself on a kitchen chair, willing my bladder to cooperate so I wouldn’t need to go to the bathroom and face the dreaded scary hallway.

-There came a time at some point that spring when my grandmother asked me if I was afraid to come into our empty apartment.
-I was most certainly afraid, but I didn’t want her to worry about me, plus what I told her was sort of true: I was more lonely than afraid.
+I finally got up the courage to tell my grandmother that I was afraid to come into our empty apartment.
+I tried to play it down because I didn’t want her to worry about me.
+Plus what I told her was sort of true: I was more lonely than afraid.

 “The poor dear is lonely,” she repeated to my mother soon after that, as I listened intently while pretending to color at the kitchen table.
 As they discussed the situation, they glanced over at me, and when I curiously looked up at them, in hopes of hearing their solution to my predicament, they finished off their conversation in French.